Atlantic Beach, New York: Representation in higher government

 Atlantic Beach is represented by Councilman Melissa "Missy" Miller in the Town of Hempstead (R).
 The Village is represented by Denise Ford (R) in the Nassau County Legislature.
 The Village is represented by Eric Ari Brown (R-Cedarhurst) in the New York State Assembly.
 In the New York State Senate, the village is represented by Patricia Canzonari-Fitzpatrick (R–Malverne).
 In the United States House of Representatives, Atlantic Beach is represented by Anthony D'Esposito (R–Island Park).
 In the United States Senate, Atlantic Beach is represented by Charles Schumer (D) and Kirsten Gillibrand (D).

 Parks and recreation

 Atlantic beach residents have access to a 10-court tennis center, that is leased out to a private company.
 Currently, Resident memberships are $1750 for the 2020 summer season.
 The club has been under construction in an effort to make it more luxurious for the residents.

-There is a 22-foot-wide boardwalk by the beach, that runs from Albany to Putnam.
+There is a 22-foot-wide boardwalk by the beach, that runs from Albany Boulevard to Putnam Boulevard.

 There are a few playgrounds scattered throughout the village.